Best AI Video Generators for 2026 (Ranked by Use Case)

 • Anime and illustrated storytelling

-• Surreal or graphic sequences
+• Surreal, graphic and design-led sequences

 Strengths:

-• Very wide style range
+• Very strong style range

-• Easy integration with AI image workflows
+• Smooth fit with broader image and design workflows

 Limitations: